rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

-Alternative rule: If a decision has been made to create a separate bibliographic description for an individual impression, state, binding variant, or copy within a single edition or issue (see introductory section X.1.4 and Appendix E), transcribe statements containing words such as “impression” or “printing” in the edition area.
+Alternative rule: If a decision has been made to create a separate bibliographic description for an individual impression, state, binding variant, or copy within a single edition or issue (see introductory section X.1.4 and Appendix E), transcribe statements containing words such as "impression" or "printing" in the edition area.
 Indicate the source of the statement, if other than the title page, in a note.
 Ninth printing
 Note: The words "ninth printing" taken from t.p. verso